boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/stacked-area-chart.md

 #### Legend Shape

-This allows you change the **shape** of the legend.
+This allows you to change the **shape** of the legend.

 ***Circle***

-This option allows you to change the shape of the legend in a `Circle.`
+This option allows you to change the shape of the legend to a `Circle.`

 ![Show Legend shape](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/legend-shape.png)

 ***Series Type***

-This option allows you to change the shape of the legend in a `Series.`
+This option enables you to modify the shape of the legend in a `Series.`

 ![Show Legend shape Series](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/legendshape-series.png)

 #### Legend Title

-This allows you to add the legend title for the chart.
-It will reflect with the `Show Legend.`
+This allows you to add the legend title for the chart, which will be reflected with the `Show Legend.`

 ![Show Legend Title](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/legendtitle.png)

 #### Text Overflow

-This option allows you to customize legend text based on the 'Text Width' property value.
+This option allows you to customize the legend text based on the value of the `Text Width` property.

 ***None***

-This option allows you to render legend items without any wrap and trim.
+This option allows you to render legend items without wrapping or trimming.

 ![Legend Overflow None Option in chart](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/legend-text-overflow-none-option.png)